floledermann/stimsrv/README.md

 - ***Condition***: A set of properties that define the setting for a trial.
 In the example above, the condition will specify the specific letter to be shown and the font size to use, potentially among other aspects of the presentation (e.g. contrast ratio etc.).
 - ***Response***: A set of properties that define the response of the participant to the given condition, and will trigger the next condition (or the end of the task).
 In the example above, the response will contain information on which button was pressed.
 Responses can be classified with respect to the condition (i.e. whether the correct button corresponding to the letter shown has been pressed) and will be used to determine the next condition to be shown.
 - ***Event***: Events are additional data gathered during a trial which do not immediately trigger a change of condition, but may be stored and/or processed.
-- ***Result***: The result of a trial.
+- ***Result***: The result of a single trial.
 Contains information about the condition, the response, any events gathered during the trial plus additional information, such as timing information or the context in which a task was run.
+- ***Task results, experiment results***: The collected results for the run of a task (multiple trials), or an entire experiment run.

 <!--
 Why higher-order functions: